vuniem131104/Resume-Evaluation-Based-On-LLMs/README.md

 # 3. Start Redis server
 redis-server

+# 4. Create .env file similar to .env.example in this repo then put it into folder app/

-# 4. Run the FastAPI app
+# 5. Run the FastAPI app
 uvicorn app.main:app --reload

-# 5. In another terminal, start the workers
+# 6. In another terminal, start the workers
 python resume_evaluation_worker.py # for resume evaluation worker python related_jobs_worker.py # for related jobs retrieval worker
 ```